Saint Gregory the Theologian

 Ministries, Programs & Parish Updates

-SERVICES FOR SUNDAY, FEBRUARY 23RD, JUDGMENT SUNDAY
+SERVICES FOR SUNDAY, MARCH 23RD, SUNDAY OF THE HOLY CROSS

 We look forward to worshipping with you at Saint Gregory: